BrunoSilva-Correia/donation-admin/README.md

 This application consumes the RESTful API provided by the [donation-manager](https://github.com/BrunoSilva-Correia/donation-manager) backend.
 Make sure the API is running and properly configured for the admin panel to work correctly.

+## Observations

+- This application consumes an IBGE API that retrieves all cities from Brazil.
+- To set a donation phone it should follows Brazil type: +55 DDD 9 number

 ## Contribution

 Contributions are welcome!
 Feel free to open issues or submit pull requests for improvements, bug fixes, or new features.